Villy-P/VSCode-Webview-Extension-Svelte/.github/CONTRIBUTING.md

 Make sure you follow [Conventional Commit Messages](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).

-When you finish, add your changes to the `CHANGELOG.md`.
+When you finish, add your changes to the `CHANGELOG.md` in Unreleased.
 Make sure to follow [Keep a Changelog](http://keepachangelog.com/) guidelines.